Condorito

-Condorito (Little Condor in Spanish) is a Chilean comic book and comic strip series that features an anthropomorphic condor living in a fictitious town named Pelotillehue, a typical small Chilean provincial town.
+Condorito (/es/, Little Condor) is a Chilean comic book and comic strip series that features an anthropomorphic condor living in a fictitious town named Pelotillehue, a typical small Chilean provincial town.
 He is meant to be a representation of the Chilean people.

 Condorito was first published on August 6, 1949, created by the Chilean cartoonist René Ríos, known as Pepo.
 Condorito is very popular throughout Latin America, where the character is considered part of the general popular culture.
 Condorito and his friends appear in a daily comic strip.

 By 2012, Condorito was in 105 Spanish-language newspapers distributed in 19 countries, including Canada, United States, Italy, and Japan.
 1,369 million of its comic strips are published annually, being together with Mafalda the most relevant Hispanic comic book character in the world.

 Characteristics

 One peculiar characteristic of Condorito is that the character, after going through an embarrassing moment or being the butt of the joke in a given strip, almost always falls backwards to the floor (legs visible or out of frame) in the final panel, although new comic strips have now put the victim of the joke looking at the reader instead.
 This classic comic strip "flop take" is accompanied by a free-fall onomatopoeic sound (usually ¡Plop!).
 From time to time, this is replaced by the victim of the joke saying ¡Exijo una explicación! ("I demand an explanation!"), usually as a twist or downbeat ending.
 Another catchphrase, usual for Condorito, but used with almost all the characters, is "Reflauta", to show frustration or other emotions.

 The comic styles that predominate in Condorito are white humor and satire.
 The edition is very careful so that profanity or obscenities do not appear.
 White humor is generated from situations that are resolved in a ridiculous or extraordinary way.

 In order for readers in other Spanish-speaking countries to understand the jokes, many of them had to be modified: excessively marked Chileanisms were removed and certain references to Chile were stopped.

 Over the years, Condorito character has grown, being now older than in his beginnings, and even with a bigger belly.

 According to Alberto Montt, manager of the World Editors company:

 «Condorito's success is based on the fact that it shares the Hispanic idiosyncrasy that has a different humor than the Anglo.
 He embodies the Latin American dream of living to have fun».